-In 2014, Guy Maisonneuve was hired part-time at the Kankakee County Coroner's Office.
-Guy works full-time for the Kankakee Fire Department.
+Guy Maisonneuve was hired part-time at the Kankakee County Coroner's Office in 2014 and in 2021 transitioned into a full-time position.
+Guy retired after 29 years of service from the Kankakee Fire Department.
 In addition, Guy is POC with the Manteno Community Fire Protection District and is an Auxiliary Police Officer for Manteno Police Department and Co-Chair and Team Leader for the Kankakee Valley MABAS 7 Fire Investigation Team.